cocode/TrekBASIC/documentation/known_issues.md

 same, we could just alias.
 ### Escaped quotes
 Should I support \" in Strings?
 I don't recall older basics doing that, but some do.

+### READ, DATA, RESTORE
+need to implement for hunt the wumpus

 ### TrekBot
    TrekBot is an automated program to play Star Trek, that was build to help with code coverage testing.
 It's not very